softlayer/jumpgate/get-started.md

 # About

-Jumpgate is a library which acts as translation layer to convert incoming OpenStack calls to different cloud provider's API calls.
+Jumpgate is a library, which acts as a translation layer to convert incoming OpenStack calls to different cloud provider's API calls.

 ## Specification

-This library has been tested on Python 2.7 and Python 3.3.
+This library has been tested on **Python 2.7** and **Python 3.3**.

 # Get Started